How to Make Construction Paper Shape Critters — Tips, Tricks & Common Mistakes to Avoid

 Frequently Asked Questions

-What are the best construction paper crafts for 3-year-olds?
+What are the best types of construction paper and glue for 3-year-olds?

-How can I make construction paper crafts easier for a 3-year-old?
+How do construction paper crafts benefit a 3-year-old's development?

 What Next?